FomTarro/pkmn-tournament-overlay-tool/README.md

 ## Credits and Acknowledgements
 * Pokémon renders and item icons downloaded from [Serebii.net](https://www.serebii.net).
     * These images are artwork from Pokémon games.
 These images are believed to be [fair use](https://en.wikipedia.org/wiki/Fair_use) on the grounds that they are not being used to claim ownership or official affiliation with the source material, nor are they being used to gain profit.
+Furthermore, they do not constitute a "substantial portion" of the copyrighted work.
 * OBS WebSocket JavaScript Client Library from [obs-websocket](https://github.com/obsproject/obs-websocket).
 * Logo design by [bonbombs](https://twitter.com/chiffles_).
 * UNOWN font created by [Arien Epic](https://www.dafont.com/unown.font).